BY Vince Cooper

 It was while at St James’s Park that Davies was regaled for the first time with a song he would become all too familiar with.
 A big hit at the time was ‘The Mighty Quinn’, written by Bob Dylan and made famous by Manfred Mann.
 Newcastle fans soon took this up, singing ‘Come all without, come all within.
 You’ll not see nothing like the Mighty Wyn’.

 Whilst never a prolific goalscorer (he would finish his career with a respectable though not remarkable total of 179 goals in 611 games) his heading prowess and the sheer amount of attention he took from opposing defenders allowed others to thrive around him.
-Albert Bennett and later and perhaps more memorably, Pop Robson were among those who took advantage of Wyn’s presence whilst at St James’s.
+Albert Bennett and later (and perhaps most memorably), Pop Robson were among those who took advantage of Wyn’s presence whilst at St James’s.

 It was at Newcastle that he enjoyed his most productive time, and secured undoubtedly his most famous victory.

 United were somewhat fortunate to qualify for the 1968-69 Inter-Cities Fairs Cup.
-They had finished down in 10th places in the 1967-68 season but because UEFA insisted on a ‘one city – one club’ rule for the competition Newcastle qualified.
+They had finished down in 10th place in the 1967-68 season but because UEFA insisted on a ‘one city – one club’ rule for the competition Newcastle were invited to compete.

-There is no denying that, once in, Toon proved their worth in the competition.
+There is no denying that, once in, Toon proved their worth.
 Feyenoord, Sporting Lisbon, Real Zaragoza (on away goals), Vitória Setubal and Rangers were brushed aside – with Davies bagging four goals in total – to set up a final meeting with Ujpest Dozsa of Hungary.

 Newcastle United.
 Inter-Cities Fairs Cup winners